ericscharff/oberon-compiler/examples/README.md

 ../build/compile -extra_runtime console.c Apple1.ob
 ```

-The reason for the native library is to set terminal properties using termios.
+The very small native library sets terminal properties using termios(3).
+The
-The Apple 1 computer is fairly minimal, but it needs a non-blocking way to read
+Apple 1 computer is fairly minimal, but it needs a non-blocking way to read raw
-raw characters.
+characters.
 The console support disables canonical mode and echo mode which
 should be supported by POSIX systems.
 See [Apple1.md](Apple1.md) for
 instructions on using the emulator.